-DMV Point System in MissouriCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in MissouriCompare Car Insurance Quotes in 3 Steps

 To learn what infractions can receive points and how many are assessed for various violations, consult the Point System Violation Description Table.
 (You will need the free Adobe Reader to download and read this file.)